hashicorp/terraform-website/content/source/docs/enterprise/private/logging.html.md

 ## Audit Logs

+### AMI based installs

 As of Private Terraform Enterprise release v201802-1, audit logging is available in Private Terraform Enterprise.

+### Installer Beta

+The audit logs have been available in the installer beta since beta4.
+They are emitted along with other logs by the `ptfe_atlas` container.

 ### Log Contents